BrentPease1/pease-lab/content/authors/brentpease/_index.md

   url: https://coas.siu.edu/forestry/

 # Short bio (displayed in user profile at end of posts)
-bio: Brent Pease is an Assitant Professor in the Forestry Program at Southern Illinois University.
+bio: Brent Pease is an Assistant Professor in the Forestry Program at Southern Illinois University.

 # Interests to show in About widget
 interests: